ServiceNowEvents/knowledge2020-CCW2510/guidebook.md

 ## Publish the Action

-Run another test, and go check the Incident record to see the work note added by the flow.
+Run a test of the flow.
+Look at the Execution Plan and verify you see a JSON object of bus and tube statuses in the Log statement.

 If everything looks good, click the **Publish** button on the action to make it available for all flows.

 # Create a REST Integration from OpenAPI

-In this exercise, you will integrate to the London Transport API quickly via OpenAPI import and the XML Parser step.
+In the previous exercises, you created your endpoints by entering all of the data yourself.
+For APIs that publish an OpenAPI specification, you can automatically import all the information about all endpoints in the API.
+In this exercise, you will integrate to a new endpoint in the London Transport API quickly via OpenAPI import and the XML Parser step.

 ## Import Endpoints via OpenAPI